zliu/terraform/tutorials/install_redhat_openshift.md

 ## Lesson 3: Deploy the Red Hat OpenShift Container Platform on IBM Cloud
 {: #deploy_openshift}

-Deploy the Red Hat OpenShift Container Platform on top of the {{site.data.keyword.Bluemix_notm}} infrastructure that you created earlier.
+Deploy the Red Hat OpenShift Container Platform on the {{site.data.keyword.Bluemix_notm}} infrastructure that you created earlier.
 {: shortdesc}

 During the deployment the following cluster components are set up and configured: